Femoral head ostectomy

 A femoral head ostectomy is a surgical operation to remove the head and neck from the femur.
-It is performed to alleviate pain, and is a salvage procedure, reserved for condition where pain can not be alleviated in any other way.
+It is performed to alleviate pain, and is a salvage procedure, reserved for conditions where pain can not be alleviated in any other way.
 It is common in veterinary surgery.
 Other names are excision arthroplasty of the femoral head and neck, Girdlestone's operation, Girdlestone procedure, and femoral head and neck ostectomy.

 History

 The operation was first described by Gathorne Robert Girdlestone (1881–1950) in 1945.
 He originally designed it for treatment of tuberculosis and other disorders of the hips.
 It may thus be known as a "Girdlestone operation".
 Other surgeons have added various modifications.

 In veterinary science

 Use of the operation in veterinary science was first described in 1961 by J. S. A. Spreull.
-Dogs, cats and small horses, donkeys and ponies have all had the procedure performed successfully.
+Dogs, cats, and small horses, donkeys and ponies have all had the procedure performed successfully.
 It may be used in some cases of hip dysplasia, an extremely painful congenital condition found in many dog breeds and some cats.
 It is also performed in cases of trauma where the head of the femur is badly broken or severed, or in response to other diseases of the hip bone, such as Legg-Calve-Perthes' disease.
-It is sometimes the procedure of last resort when other methods have failed or sepsis of the joint has occurred, but it can be indicated when the hip joint is severely affected or if arthritis In the joint is serious enough.
+It is sometimes the procedure of last resort when other methods have failed or sepsis of the joint has occurred, but it can be indicated when the hip joint is severely affected or if arthritis in the joint is serious enough.
 It can also be indicated in small animals with pelvic fractures, particularly fractures of the acetabulum (socket of the pelvis).

 Small horses and ponies can have an ostectomy without an osteotomy of the greater trochanter.
 As a salvage procedure, this is usually performed in those animals which have the specific injury of a fracture of the capital physis.
 These animals would not return to function as riding horses and the procedure may be performed for those animals involved in breeding, milking, and being kept as companion animals.
-This procedure can also be successfully performed in pigs.
+The procedure can also be successfully performed in pigs.